 - The reaction is one way to make hydrogen gas.

-- Hydrogen burns with a red flame.
+- Hydrogen burns with a blue flame.
 Sodium adds a bright yellow color to a flame.

 - Sodium reacts with water, forming sodium hydroxide.
 The hydroxide dissociates in water and raises its pH.

 - The chemical reaction, like most others, proceeds more rapidly at higher temperature.

 - Store sodium under kerosene or mineral oil until use.